On this dayOct 10, 1933

 Mexican Diplomat, Farmworkers Killed During California Labor Strike

-Dolores Hernandez, a picker, and Delfino Davila, a Mexican consular representative, were shot and killed in Pixley, California when at least thirty armed white ranchers confronted dozens of unarmed Mexican laborers who had gathered to hear one of the strike leaders speak.
+Dolores Hernandez, a picker, and Delfino Davila, a Mexican consular representative, were shot and killed in Pixley, California, when at least 30 armed white ranchers confronted dozens of unarmed Mexican laborers who had gathered to hear one of the strike leaders speak.
 Eight other strikers were shot and wounded by the ranchers.
 Pedro Subia, the third person killed that day, was shot in a separate incident when other armed growers and police confronted strikers at a nearby farm; three other strikers were shot and wounded alongside Mr. Subia.

 Days earlier, growers had tried to break the strike by evicting the Mexican workers and their families from housing on the growers’ property.
 When the workers and families maintained the strike and camped in nearby fields, growers conspired with local authorities and businesses to refuse them access to food.
 Even the federal government promised food aid only if the migrant farmworkers acceded to the growers’ demands; over the course of two weeks, seven children of strikers reportedly died from malnutrition.

-The strike ended on October 26, 1933, when the growers agreed to pay strikers seventy-five cents per 100 pounds of cotton.
+The strike ended on October 26, 1933, when the growers agreed to pay strikers 75 cents per 100 pounds of cotton.
 In February 1934, eight ranchers standing trial for the murder of Dolores Hernandez and Delfino Davila were found not guilty by an all-white local jury.
 No one was ever tried for killing Pedro Subia.